giflw/datacrow/readme/datacrow/readme.txt

 Upgrading is as simple as installing the latest version on top of an older version.
-Always make a backup of your data first by using the "Backup & Restore" functionality situated in the tools menu.
+Always make a backup of your data first by using the "Backup & Restore" functionality situated in the "tools" menu.

 Upgrade paths:

-  Upgrade paths are necessary to remove deprecated coding in newer versions.
-  I will try to keep the upgrade paths as short as possible.

   [Version 2.8.4 and Older]
   From versions below the 2.8.6 to the latest: Install the 2.8.6 first.
   Start Data Crow and start the conversion (answer "yes" on the upgrade question)